Financial aid makes the difference.

 In order to receive the maximum financial assistance available, students should plan their finances for the entire academic school year prior to registration and complete their financial aid file by April 30 prior to the school year.

+Work-study jobs are made possible through federal and state funding.
 As part of their financial aid packages, qualifying Walla Walla University students are given the opportunity to defray part of their educational expenses through a work-study program.

 No one likes borrowing money, and debt should never be considered lightly.
 But when it makes a college education possible, taking out low-interest student loans could be the smartest decision you'll ever make.